jccarrigan/OilandGasAssetEvaluation/README.md

 ## Introduction

+ The company in question is looking to purchase assets in an undisclosed location.To inform their investment an evaluation of the assets in question must be conducted.
+Forecasting production plays a large role in estimating an asset’s profitability.
+Traditionally this is done through an engineering approach that can be data, time,and labor intensive.
 Oil production is influenced by a variety of factors, from the inherent reservoir characteristics, to the specific method of drilling and completing each well.
-Forecasting of production is of business interest so that operators can estimate the value of a particular well, as well as have an idea of how the well should perform into the future.
-In regards to evaluation, production forecasts allow operators to understand the profitability of their asset, and how much to value their assets at for stockholders or potential buyers.
-The company in question is looking to purchase assets in the undisclosed location.
-Having a better idea of future production in this area can provide clarity to where the company may want to invest their time and money in obtaining assets.
+Acquiring the data to perform this analysis can also be prohibitively expensive.The objective of this project is to determine if this process can be replicated in a more efficient and less time and data intensive manner.

 ---

 ## Data